-Your energy will sky rocket, your immune system will become amazingly strong, your cells will go into self repair mode, your digestive system will work like a charm, and you will protect yourself from chronic disease.
+Your energy will sky rocket, your immune system will become amazingly strong, your cells will go into self repair mode, your digestive system will work like a charm, and you’ll protect yourself from chronic disease.

 When we’re energized and feeling good, connection, happiness and love come as naturally as our next breath.

-If you or someone in your circle of peeps is having a hard time feeling connected, feeling happy and feeling love, the first thing to examine is the food going into the pie-hole.
+If you or someone in your circle of peeps is having a hard time feeling connected, feeling happy and feeling love, the first thing to examine is the food going into their pie-hole.

-The food you eat has the power to change your entire life.
-It has for me, it has for the people I’ve worked with, and it absolutely can for you.
+The food that you eat has the power to change your entire life.
+It has for me.
+It has for the people I’ve worked with, and it absolutely can for you.

 If you want to eat better and have no clue the difference between chard and kale or if you want to eat better, but you don’t have the a clue where to start or what to do, come grind with me right here.